 If you’ve heard of any air fryer, it’s probably Philips.
 It isn’t the only good option, but it’s the leading name brand and an excellent choice.
-The Philips HD9220 and HD9230 models have been the leading sellers for a good while here in the U.S., and you can get complete details in our Philips Air Fryer Reviews, which covers both models.
+The Philips HD9220 and HD9230 models have been the leading sellers for a good while here in the U.S., and you can get complete details in my Philips Air Fryer Reviews, which covers both models.

 You may have also heard of the Big Boss because it’s been so widely advertised, the “as seen on TV” model.

 The T-Fal Actifry is in a class of its own because it’s the only air fryer (to my knowledge) that has a built-in stirring paddle.
 Reviews on that are mixed because this automated stirring feature works well for some foods and not so good (or not at all) for others.
 Users tend to either love it or hate it.

 One of the newer models on the market is from Cosori.
 This air fryer may not have been around as long as some other brands, but it offers extra large capacity and the best features of the top selling brand and at a much lower price.

 I personally own a Cosori and have been extremely pleased with it.
 Of course you’ll want to read the complete Cosori Air Fryer Review to decide for yourself, but so far it has earned a reputation for being a great value for the money.